5 Signs You Have Become a Trusted Advisor

 3. They Involve You in the Strategy and Planning Process

-Just imagine if the opposite was true and your clients always had you compete against others during the sales process based upon having the same information as everyone else.
+Just imagine if the opposite was true and your clients always had you compete against others and did not introduce you to others.

 5. They Give You Special Privileges